>> IMPORTANT CASE LAW: (Case Law decisions courtesy of www.Canlii.org, etc *)

 >> > > CASE LAW FOR COSTS - CAS 'BAD FAITH ACTS':

-no claim of malice is required.
+Courts can award you your legal Costs in a CAS case where a CAS acts in bad faith, no claim of malice is required.
 However, ‘Costs’ are not ‘Damages’.
 Family courts cannot award damages.
 Damages or injuries are a Tort Law issue via Lawsuit that cannot be filed in family court.
 For a high costs award you need to spend the same or more in a justifiable manner.
 Usually, costs awarded are so low that it amounts to a 'Walmart Discount' for Perjury enabling a CAS to infringe on any court's jurisdiction to know all the facts.
 Costs can be 'full indemnity' or 'partial costs'.
 Cost Outlines, etc, Form 57B needs to be prepared in advance.
 The court will not initiate costs for you.
 You must Motion for your costs.
 If you have no lawyer, your 'costs' will be generally limited to actual expenses in the case, thus the CAS gets another 'Wal Mart' discount for misleading the court.
 Currently courts refuse to protect their jurisdiction from CASs that abuse public funding to commit a civil fraud in Family Courts including abusing children by denying treatment.
 Until that is solved, any poor, disabled or unrepresented parent and children can be abused by a CAS right under the nose of the courts with complete safety.
 Terrible eh?
 Ontario CASs having been acting in Bad Faith for the last 100 yrs since the Children's Aid Society Act was passed in 1904!

 Children's Aid Society of Haldimand-Norfolk v.
 V.(H.) download .pdf